 Brand Substitution Is a policy on how prescription medications are filled at the pharmacy.
 Both generic and brand medications are covered.
-If a member requests, or the treating professional provider prescribes, a brand medication when a generic equivalent is available, the member may be responsible for the nonpreferred cost sharing plus the difference in cost between the generic and brand medication.
+If a member requests, or the treating professional provider prescribes, a brand medication when a generic equivalent is available, the member may be responsible for the difference in cost between the generic and brand medication.